Vesting

 datum.deadline.ltEq( lowerInterval )

-So the final deadlineReached
+The final deadlineReached

 condition becomes: